aaronkjin/mentore/README.md

 ### Backend

-Engineered to process user queries through a robust JSON interface, leveraging OpenAI embeddings and GPT-4's computation capabilities.
+Engineered to process user queries through a JSON interface, leveraging OpenAI embeddings and GPT-4's computation capabilities.
 Analyzes user input to generate a compatible mentor match, outputting the results in a structured JSON format for the frontend to consume.

 ### Frontend